-As a first step we show the finiteness properties of the groups $M\leq \Sym(X)$ and $N \leq \Sym(Y)$ relate to those of point stabilizers of $G$.
+As a first step, we show that the finiteness properties of the local actions $M\leq \Sym(X)$ and $N \leq \Sym(Y)$ relate to those of point stabilizers of $G$.

-\begin{thm}[\cite{bonn}, Theorem 5.4.2] Let $M\leq \Sym(X)$ and $N \leq \Sym(Y)$ be non-empty, closed under the permutation topology, and with compact point stabilizers.
+\begin{thm}[\cite{bonn}, Theorem 5.4.2] Let $M\leq \Sym(X)$ and $N \leq \Sym(Y)$ be non-trivial closed permutation groups with compact point stabilizers.
 Let $G \coloneqq\universal(M,N)$ and let $R$ be a commutative ring.
-Then \begin{enumerate} \item $M$ and $N$ are of type $\fin_n$ if and only if all point stabilizers of $G$ are of type $\fin_n$; \item $M$ and $N$ are of type $\FP_n$ over $R$ if and only if all point stabilizers of $G$ are of type $\FP_n$ over $R$. \end{enumerate} \end{thm} \begin{proof} Since $M$ and $N$ are closed and all point stabilizers are compact, it follows from \cref{prop: smith properties} that $G$ is a tdlc group.
-Moreover, all edge stabilizers $G_e$ of $G$ are compact and therefore of type $\fin_\infty$ and of type $\FP_\infty$ over $R$.
+Then \begin{enumerate} \item $M$ and $N$ are of type $\fin_n$ if and only if all point stabilizers of $G$ are of type $\fin_n$; \item $M$ and $N$ are of type $\FP_n$ over $R$ if and only if all point stabilizers of $G$ are of type $\FP_n$ over $R$. \end{enumerate} \end{thm} \begin{proof} Since $M$ and $N$ are closed with compact point stabilizers, it follows from \cref{prop: smith properties} that $G$ is a tdlc group.
+Moreover, all edge stabilizers of $G$ are compact and therefore of type $\fin_\infty$ and of type $\FP_\infty$ over $R$.